Rumburk: Administrative division

+Etymology

+The initial name of the settlement for Ronenberg.
+It was derived from the Middle High German words rone ('felled tree') and 'berg' ('mountain', 'hill').
+The first part of the name gradually became distorted into its current form Rum- (through Ronen-, Ron- and Rom-).
+The second part of the name was replaced by the word burg ('castle'), which made more sense to people, and appeared in 1419 for the first time (but -berg appeared until the 16th century).

 Geography

 Rumburk is located about 30 km northeast of Děčín.
 It lies in the salient region of Šluknov Hook, on the border with Germany.
 It is situated in the Lusatian Highlands.
 The highest point is the hill Dymník at 515 m above sea level.
-The Mandau river flows through the town.
+The Mandau River (here called Mandava) flows through the town.

 History

 The first written mention of Rumburk is from 1298.
-In 1377 it is already referred to as a town.
-In 1566, a Renaissance castle replaced an old keep and Rumburk became the centre of the Tolštejn estate.
+In 1377, it is already referred to as a town.
+In 1566, a Renaissance castle replaced an old fortress and Rumburk became the centre of the Tolštejn estate.

 Between 1713 and 1764, English merchants settled here and foreign capital has contributed to long-term development of the town.
 In 1869, the railway was built.

 Rumburk was the scene of the Rumburk rebellion in May 1918.
 Until 1918, the town was part of Austria-Hungary, in the district of the same name, one of the 94 Bezirkshauptmannschaften in Bohemia.

 During the Paris Peace Conference after World War I, American, British, and Italian diplomats agreed that the Rumburk corner should be given to Germany for economic and ethnographic reasons.
 Eventually, the Conference followed the Czechs' demand based on alleged indivisibility of Bohemia.

-In 1938, it was occupied by Nazi Germany and administered as part of the Reichsgau Sudetenland.
+In 1938, Rumburk was occupied by Nazi Germany and administered as part of the Reichsgau Sudetenland.
 After World War II, the German-speaking population was expelled and replaced by Czech settlers.